-These extra teeth can cause pain, misalignment, and other issues, even if Naperville and Wheaton patients take excellent care of their teeth.
+These extra teeth can cause pain, misalignment, and other issues, even if patients take excellent care of their teeth.
 That’s often why Dr. Scherer recommends wisdom teeth removal before these issues emerge.
 By removing wisdom teeth early, patients can be preventative about their oral health and avoid complications.

-All wisdom teeth removal procedures take place in Dr. Scherer’s Naperville and Wheaton office, and patients can choose from anesthesia or sedation to make themselves as comfortable as possible.
+All wisdom teeth removal procedures take place in Dr. Scherer’s office, and patients can choose from anesthesia or sedation to make themselves as comfortable as possible.

 What Are Wisdom Teeth?

 Wisdom teeth are an extra set of molars that typically emerge in early adulthood.
 Long ago, they were a welcome addition to the mouth, as many early humans did not have advanced oral hygiene practices, and as a result, did not have many teeth left in the mouth at this stage in their lives.
 However, because people brush and floss today, having an extra set of molars just isn’t necessary.

 There are numerous reasons why it’s best to have wisdom teeth removed.
 While it might seem glamorous to have some extra teeth to chew with, the reality is that wisdom teeth cause more problems than they solve, including:

 Susceptibility to Decay and Infection:

 Because wisdom teeth usually only partially emerge from the gums, they are extremely susceptible to decay.
 This is because food particles and bacteria can get under the gums where the tooth has poked out, but patients aren’t able to clean under here.

 When the wisdom teeth are impacted, meaning they are growing in sideways, it’s easy for cysts to form around them.
 Cysts are fluid-filled sacs inside the jawbone.
 Without treatment, these cysts can continue to expand, destroying bone tissue and neighboring teeth.